CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 1.2 Private repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In an earlier part, we had looked at the Docker Hub, which is a public registry that is hosted by Docker.
-While the Docker Hub plays an important role in giving public visibility to your Docker images and for you to utilize quality Docker images put up by others, there is a clear need to setup your own private registry too for your team/organization
+While the Docker Hub plays an important role in giving public visibility to your Docker images and for you to utilize quality Docker images put up by others, there is a clear need to setup your own private registry too for your team/organization.
+For example, CyVerse has it own private registry which will be used to push the Docker images.

 1.2.1 Pull down the Registry Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^